Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 - The front-most ridge colour matches the site background (`#e3ebf8`) and the section applies a negative top margin so the mountains rise behind the transparent header without leaving a dark strip.
 - Uses Framer Motion for staged entrance animations.
 - Pulls dynamic strings `hero.intro`, `hero.headline` (object with `lead`, `accent`, `trail`), `hero.subheadline`, `hero.description`, `hero.portraitCaption`.
-- Portrait card currently displays initials derived from `profile.name`; swap with actual imagery by replacing the markup within `.hero-portrait-ring`.
+- Portrait media renders the optional `profile.portraitImage` (sourced from `/public/projects/` or similar); omit the field to fall back to initials derived from `profile.name`.
 - Adjust ridge heights or glow in `HERO_MOUNTAIN_LAYERS` and `.hero-mountain-path--ridge-*` respectively.

 ### Projects